-To receive information on the programs, join our mailing list by providing us with your contact information.
+To receive information on the Law School’s 2022 Summer Abroad Programs, join our mailing list now by providing us with your contact information.

 International Human Rights Summer Law Program Rome, Italy